Light rail in Canberra: Development

-In September 2016, the government selected a truncated version of the Mawson route that ends at Woden as its preferred second stage project.
+In September 2016, the government selected a truncated version of the Mawson route that ends at Woden as its preferred second-stage project.
 The route is around 11 km long.
 Tenders to design various aspects of the project were called in November.
-At that stage the only firm decisions the government had made about the route were that it would run from Alinga Street to the Woden Town Centre and use Commonwealth Avenue Bridge to cross Lake Burley Griffin.
+At that stage, the only firm decisions the government had made about the route were that it would run from Alinga Street to the Woden Town Centre and use Commonwealth Avenue Bridge to cross Lake Burley Griffin.
 More concrete plans were released in May 2017.
 South of Lake Burley Griffin, the route will predominantly travel via Adelaide Avenue and Yarra Glen.
 Design options for several sections of the route that had yet to be locked in were presented to the public for comment.
 An option that would have extended the route to the Canberra Hospital was dropped in December 2017.

 There were two options for the section between Lake Burley Griffin and Adelaide Avenue: a deviation to Barton with proposed stops at Old Parliament House, Brisbane Avenue and Sydney Avenue; or a more direct route via the Capital Circle.
 The longer route via Barton was selected by the ACT Government as the preferred route in April 2018.
-In March 2019, the Commonwealth Government offered its support for the extension to Woden, however it favoured a different path around Capital Hill, arguing for a route along the State Circle.
+In March 2019, the Commonwealth Government offered its support for the extension to Woden, however, it favoured a different path around Capital Hill, arguing for a route along the State Circle.
 A delay in the federal government response meant planning work for the line was postponed, though choosing to not pursue the Barton route could mean a simpler regulatory process.
 The ACT Government is now investigating the State Circle route, which involves some technical challenges due to steep gradients for light rail.

-When construction of stage 1 began, construction of stage 2 was planned to begin shortly after the completion of the first stage.
-The Federal Government will be invited to make a contribution to the project as part of the government's City Deals program.
+When construction of Stage 1 began, construction of Stage 2 was planned to begin shortly after the completion of the first stage.
+The Federal Government will be invited to contribute to the project as part of the government's City Deals program.

+The Government concluded in 2018 that light rail option 1 (City to Woden via Capital Circle) would cost $1,074.7 million but would produce only $589.5 million worth of benefits.
+Option 2 (City to Woden via Parkes/Barton) would cost $1,008.4 million but would produce only $587.3 million worth of benefits.
+It did not publish that report until 2025.

-In July 2019, the new ACT Transport minister Chris Steel announced that stage 2 would be divided into 2 parts, 2A to stop before Lake Burley Griffin at Commonwealth Park and 2B to continue across the lake to Woden.
+In July 2019, the ACT Transport minister Chris Steel announced that Stage 2 would be divided into two parts: Stage 2A from Civic to Commonwealth Park just before Lake Burley Griffin, and Stage 2B to continue from Commonwealth Park to Woden across the lake.